mit-dormcon/t-rex/README.md

 events, and add "mandatory" to the list of tags.

-These events are **skipped** for generating the JSON that populates the web UI, but they will show up in the booklet.
+These events are **skipped** for generating the JSON that populates the web UI, but they will show up in the booklet if `orientation.include_in_booklet` is set to true.
+These are also used to check blackout time conflicts.

 ## Running a local server